Dallas Truck Accident Attorneys

 Many motor vehicle cases involve limited evidence and only thousands—sometimes mere hundreds—of dollars in damages.
 The nature, severity, and complexity of truck wrecks mean just the opposite.
 This level of exposure leads to fierce, lengthy litigation that can last for years.

-We understand the importance of qualified experts in complex areas such as accident reconstruction, human factors, and biomechanical engineering, and we know how to effectively communicate evidence to juries.
-Our lawyers have been in the trenches of hotly contested truck wreck cases involving substantial amounts and have the experience to match.
+Our truck accident lawyer in Dallas understands the importance of qualified experts in complex areas such as accident reconstruction, human factors, and biomechanical engineering, and we know how to effectively communicate evidence to juries.
+Our Dallas trucking lawyers have been in the trenches of hotly contested truck wreck cases involving substantial amounts and have the experience to match.

 Unlike a typical car wreck, determining liability is a bit more complicated in a commercial truck accident.
 The negligent driver may very well be at fault, but a number of parties can share liability: